Learn Nuxt with a Collection of 100+ Tips!

 Transition with NuxtPage

-When <NuxtPage /> is used in app.vue, transition-props can be passed directly as a component props to activate global transition.
+When <NuxtPage /> is used in app.vue, transitions can be configured with the transition prop to activate transitions globally.

 app.vue